Luis Garcia Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.07).
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.09).

 © 2023 Data Skrive.
 All rights reserved.